 Sexually transmitted diseases (STDs) are infections that can be transferred through sexual contact between infected person and a healthy individual.
-Some infections usually do not cause any specific symptoms, especially viral infections and sometimes be totally asymptomatic in women.
+Some infections usually do not cause any specific symptoms, especially viral infections and sometimes are totally asymptomatic in women.

 There is no 100% effective way to prevent the transfer of STD other than abstinence (staying away from Sexual contact with un-trusted/unfamiliar/new contacts).
-Condoms are an effective way to reduce the spread of certain infections such as Chlamydia and Gonorrhoea but they do not fully protect against other infections such as genital herpes, genital warts, syphilis, and AIDS.
+Condoms are an effective way to reduce the spread of certain infections such as Chlamydia and Gonorrhea but they do not fully protect against other infections such as genital herpes, genital warts, syphilis, and AIDS.

-If you are having any of the above-mentioned symptoms make sure to visit your gynaecologist / sexologist / sexual health specialist for proper testing, diagnosis and treatment.
+If you are having any of the above-mentioned symptoms make sure to visit your gynaecologist / sexologist / sexual health specialist for proper testing, diagnosis, and treatment.
 You can also be affected by these less common STDs whose symptoms include irregular bleeding, painless ulcers, pelvic pain, lower back pain, fever, nausea, etc. If shown up, symptoms usually appear within days or weeks of exposure to an STD.
 Sometimes symptoms may appear and then fade away or even go unnoticed, but it is important to get tested for any sexually transmitted infections if you are sexually active.
-Make sure you keep your visits to the gynaecologist regular and keep a note of all the changes that are happening to your body.
+Make sure you keep your visits to the gynecologist regular and keep a note of all the changes that are happening to your body.

 It is a bacterial infection that is transmitted by sexual contact and is known to be one of the oldest sexually transmitted disease.
 It is estimated that over one million women are currently infected with Gonorrhoea.
 Among those, a significant percentage are also infected with Chlamydia and other types of bacterial intrusions that cause STDs.
-Gonorrhoea cannot be transmitted from toilet seats, or hands as per the contrary belief the bacteria cannot live outside the body for longer than a few minutes.
+Gonorrhea cannot be transmitted from toilet seats, or hands as per the contrary belief the bacteria cannot live outside the body for longer than a few minutes.
 It can only survive on moist surfaces within the body and can be commonly found in the vagina and the cervix.

 Symptoms of Gonorrhoea include burning urination, frequent urination, yellowish vaginal discharge, redness and swelling of the genitals, and vaginal itching or burning.